Agovvvvv/deep-learning-melanoma-detection/README.md

 This project investigates the feasibility of a low-cost, automated system for melanoma detection using deep learning.
 The proposed system analyzes dermoscopy images by applying a combination of medical image preprocessing, ensemble methods, and test-time augmentation.

-**Current Performance:** The system achieves **94.7% recall** and **95.8% precision** using ensemble + optimized test-time augmentation on combined HAM10000 and Skin Lesions datasets, detecting over 19 out of 20 melanomas with high confidence at 90% confidence threshold.
+**Current Performance:** The system achieves **98.59% recall** and **98.59% precision** using an ensemble of 5 ConvNeXtBase models at 99% confidence threshold, detecting nearly all melanomas with exceptional accuracy.
+See [detailed metrics](metrics.md) for comprehensive performance analysis across all models and thresholds.

 The primary objective is to serve as a proof-of-concept, demonstrating that an accessible and affordable diagnostic aid is achievable.
 The system is designed to take a dermoscopy image as input and output a binary classification (melanoma or not melanoma) along with a confidence level.
 This project establishes a strong foundational model, demonstrating that with expanded datasets and proper training strategies, near-clinical grade performance is achievable even with limited computational resources.